Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 What’s a visit to the Garden City without yet ANOTHER garden stop under your belt?

-· Flower Power: Floral displays, seasonal blooms and a picturesque rose garden.
 Like Queens Park, this is a stop where you can just relax and take in the beauty.

 9. Empire Theatre

 Known as the “jewel in the crown of the Darling Downs”, this stunning theatre makes up the largest performing arts precinct in the entirety of regional Australia!
-It’s a gorgeous olde-worlde venue decked out in full Art Deco style.

-· Architectural Beauty: The Art Deco façade is seriously charming.
 The entire building was actually fully rebuilt in 1933 in a totally Art Deco style following a fire, which destroyed the previous structure built in 1911.
-It is so gorgeous – just wait until you get inside!
-As a Gatsby fanatic, I visit just to bask in the glory of the building itself!
+It is so gorgeous – if you’re a fellow Gatsby fan, definitely pay this gem a visit.

 10. Highfields Pioneer Village

-The weekend is almost over.
+Your weekend in Toowoomba is almost over.
 Oh no!

 Where to Stay?